-The content contained within this section of the report pertains to the development approach and outcomes used to identify the proposed active transportation network.
-A network is defined as a series of linkages that accommodate active forms of transportation, providing access to destinations within the City and to surrounding areas.
+The content contained within this section of the report pertains to the approach and outcomes used to identify the proposed active transportation network.
+A network is defined as a series of linkages that accommodate AT, providing access to destinations within the City and to surrounding areas.
 There are three (3) recommendations that are the basis for supporting work on the ATMP network.